fast-af/developer-portal-starter/developer-portal/for-developers/woocommerce/customization/custom-checkout-button-styling.md

 2. In the code that appears (in the inspector), **click `<div class="fast-wrapper">` or one of the lines below that line**.

 3. In the styling box below, **make adjustments to the width or font size or anything else you need to change**.
-   > Keep adjusting until the Fast button and the other elements around it appears like one of our 3 button style variants.
+   > Keep adjusting until the Fast button and the other elements around it appears like one of our [supported button style variants](#button-style-variants).

 ![page html and css](images/woocommerce-install13.png)